 If you look back over the last year, there was first a surge of explanatory postmortem articles like Williams.’
-Then articles, such as this piece in Jacobin, questioned how the phrase is being used to frame the debate about what happened.
+Then articles in Jacobin, questioned how the phrase is being used to frame the debate about what happened.
 In the months after the election, articles began appearing that pushed back against the use of the term altogether.
 But now, a year after the election, the phrase remains a large part of conversations and articles about Trump’s supporters, policies and his year-old election success.

 A Convenient Narrative?